Lingbogol Guide Camp

 We are very proud of our Lingbogol badge, designed by Ballarat District volunteer Guide Leader Julie-Anne Evans (“Opal”).

-The basis of the badge is that all events held at Lingbogol bushland property are magical and create Guiding memories for those who attend.
+The badge celebrates the idea that all events held at Lingbogol, our bushland property, are magical and create lasting Guiding memories for those who attend.

-Learn about the significance of the elements included on the badge and how you can order to add the Magic Happens at Lingbogol badge to your own camp blanket.
+Learn about the significance of the elements included on the badge and how you can order your own Magic Happens at Lingbogol badge for your camp blanket.

 Lingbogol Guide Camp

-Lingbogol was officially opened in 1953, although it was in use several years before that date.
+Lingbogol was officially opened in 1953, although it had been in use for several years prior.

-The camp honours Lillian Ling, the Guide Leader who started the 2nd Ballarat Guide unit in 1922.
-As Region Commissioner she believed that camping was an essential part of the Guide program and so started a project to establish a camp site for the Ballarat Region in 1946.
+The camp honours Lillian Ling, the Guide Leader who started the 2nd Ballarat Guide Unit in 1922.
+As Region Commissioner she believed that camping was an essential part of the Guide program and so began a project to establish a camp site for the Ballarat Region in 1946.
 When she died in 1948, the Lillian Ling Guide Camp project carried on.

 Ling is the name of the Leader we commemorate.